italojsoliveira/python-exercises/docs/index.md

 # List of Exercises in Python

+Coding exercises and solutions in Python from my studies and practice.
+Here I make it publicly open for whoever finds it helpful.

+I expect to write more than a thousand exercises with solutions.
+This is a work in progress.
+The last commit shows the latest updates.

 #### Exercise 1

 Write a program that reads the user name as an input and outputs a welcome message.